 If likened to a clay pot that falls, breaking is inevitable.
 And like broken clay, discarding is also inevitable.
 Or if efforts are made to put it back together, the cracks will be evident and the original beauty seems lost.
 Scarred.
 Scarred for life.
 No longer fit for display.

-The Japanese art of repairing broken pottery—KINTSUGI—literally translated to mean “golden repair”, is practiced from the philosophy of treating breakage and repair as part of the history of an object, rather than something to disguise.
+The Japanese art of repairing broken pottery—KINTSUGI (also known as kintsukuroi)—literally translated to mean “golden repair”, is practiced from the philosophy of treating breakage and repair as part of the history of an object, rather than something to disguise.

 This unique art form, when reimagined in the context of human broken experiences, can inspire a sense of hope.